doctorcolossus/tab_wrangler/README.md

 see the commented-out line at the end of `browser.py` for how.
 In the future, maybe I'll try to support and detect different environments, but for now that's a low priority on the distant horizon.
+I work on this project once in a blue moon, when I find time and motivation.

 ## Why I'm sharing